 Say you write about angel investors on your blog and you want to create a blog post that would rank highly for that topic.
 Here’s how to find long-tail keywords that you can use to optimize your page:

-Step #1: Go to Ubersuggest.
-Plug the main keyword (e.g., angel investor) into the search box.
+Step #1: Go to Ubersuggest, a free keyword research tool.
+Plug the main keyword (e.g., angel investor as an example in this case) into the search box.
 Click “Search.”

 Step #3: Review the Results